lsst-sqre/safir/docs/user-guide/metrics/index.rst

 .. warning::

    `dataclasses-avroschema`_ does not currently support timedelta fields, and will throw an exception if you define a field of type ``timedelta`` in your event payload model.
-   To work around this, you can declare any ``timedelta`` fields as type `~safir.metrics.EventDuration`.
+   To work around this, you can declare any ``timedelta`` fields as type `~safir.metrics.EventTimedelta`.
-   You can pass a ``timedelta`` object as a value, and the field will serialize to the float number of seconds represented by the duration.
+   You can pass a ``timedelta`` object as a value, and the field will serialize to Avro as the float number of seconds represented by the timedelta.
-   You can only use this type in models that are subclasses of `~safir.metrics.EventPayload`.

 .. code-block:: python
    :caption: metrics.py